Sanket-C-Gaikwad/linux-basics/8_Advance_EnvVariable.md

-## 1. What are Environment Variables?
+## 1. What are environmental variables?
-When you login to a Linux system a shell environment gets setup for the user logging in.
-Bash environment variables defines the environment it creates when it launches.
-The information they carries and applies is your username, locale, history file size, your default editor, and a lot of other things.
+When you log in to a Linux system a shell environment gets set up for the user logging in.
+Bash environment variables define the environment it creates when it launches.
+The information they carry and applies is your username, locale, history file size, default editor, and a lot of other things.
 They too are defined by a key:value pair as shell variables.

 ```
 - A variable can have more than one value and will be separated by a colon: